 - Law & Order: Hate Crimes at NBC.
 Dick Wolf gets a series order for the latest iteration of his hit series franchise.
 New 13-episode spin-off will be featured within an SVU and focus on New York’s Hate Crimes Task Force.
 How uplifting!
 Deadline has more details here.

 - Escape at Dannemora at Showtime.
 Benicio Del Toro and Patricia Arquette star in the limited series about two guys who escape from prison with the help of a female admirer.
+Arquette recently won a Golden Globe Award for her performance.
 Ben Stiller executive produces and directs this 8-parter.
 Here’s the Trailer, per THR.

 - Fever at BBC America.
 Elizabeth Moss stars as Typhoid Mary, a immigrant imprisoned for spreading the disease among wealthy New England families.
 Based on Mary Beth Keane’s novel.
 Megan Ellison and Sue Naegle of Annapurna Films executive produce.

 - A Very English Scandal for BBC One.
-Hugh Grant stars as a disgraced Prime Minister who was accused and acquitted of murdering his ex-lover.
+Hugh Grant stars as a disgraced Prime Minister who was accused and acquitted of murdering his ex-lover who is played by Ben Whishaw (in a Golden Globe-winning perf).
 Stephen Frears directs.
 It’s already premiered in the UK.
 Available now on Amazon.
 Here are 10 Things You Need To Know.

 - Serial at NPR.
 S3 of the popular and influential podcast explores Cleveland’s criminal justice system.
 Serial Is Still A Juggernaut, per Vulture.

 - Trial and Error: Ladykiller at NBC.
 Even True Crime stories are getting the mockumentary treatment as evidenced by this sitcom which is one of my favorite series of 2018.
 Trial & Error is heavily influenced by Serial and Crimetown.
 Each season stars a new criminal defendant in the fictional town of East Peck.
 John Lithgow is featured in S1, and the charming Kristin Chenoweth (American Gods, Pushing Daisies) steals the show in S2.
-Awaiting word on S3.
+Sorry to report that NBC has passed on a S3.
 Could be heading to Hulu or to Amazon.
 We can all use a little levity, yes?

 - Why Women Kill at CBS All Access.
 Marc Cherry (Devious Maids, Desperate Housewives) fictionalizes the nature of true crime murders in three different decades.
 All the murders are motivated by betrayal.